nautobot/nautobot-plugin-chatops-meraki/README.md

 The alternative option is to set the environmental variable:
 - `MERAKI_DASHBOARD_API_KEY`: Is set to the dashboard API key.

-Add this variable and its value in the `creds.env` file.
+For the local development and testing add this variable and its value in the `creds.env` file.
+If both options are used, the plugin will read the key from the settings.

 ## Contributing